camunda/camunda-docs/docs/self-managed/zeebe-deployment/docker/install.md

 Download this file to your local computer, `cd` into that directory and run `docker-compose up`.

-Some more information on Zeebe using `docker-compose`, including more specific configurations, are available in the [zeebe-docker-compose](https://github.com/zeebe-io/zeebe-docker-compose/blob/master/README.md) community extension.

 #### Exposed ports

 - `26500`: Zeebe Gateway API